 I also figured that by increasing the time spent each day walking from around 1.5 hours to 4 or 5 hours was going to be a little harder physically.
 Had I maintained my higher speeds I would have potentially walked for 11.5 miles per day - even for an avid treadmill desker that is quite some way!!

-After a little experimentation I settled on a walking speed of 1.1mph and programmed this in to the Preset button on my Lifespan DT3 controller.
+After a little experimentation I settled on a walking speed of 1.1mph and programmed this in to the preset button on my Lifespan DT3 controller.

 At first this seemed distractingly slow!
 After all, I can't think of a time away from my desk that I would walk that slowly.
-However, I quickly settled in to this speed and because there is far less body movement I find I can happily carry out most work tasks including intricate spreadsheets and handwriting notes.
+However, I quickly settled in to this speed and because there is far less body movement I can happily carry out most work tasks including intricate spreadsheets and handwriting notes.

 Even at my rather sedate 1.1mph I am achieving approximately 4,000 steps per hour but most importanly I am not sitting - which gets us back to why more people are starting to use treadmill desks in the first place!